gibbok/typescript-book/website/src/content/docs/book/typescript-introduction.md

 TypeScript is a strongly typed programming language that builds on JavaScript.
 It was originally designed by Anders Hejlsberg in 2012 and is currently developed and maintained by Microsoft as an open source project.

-TypeScript compiles to JavaScript and can be executed in any JavaScript engine (e.g., a browser or server Node.js).
+TypeScript compiles to JavaScript and can be executed in any JavaScript runtime (e.g., a browser or server Node.js).

 TypeScript supports multiple programming paradigms such as functional, generic, imperative, and object-oriented.
 TypeScript is neither an interpreted nor a compiled language.